-In partnership with the Department of Military Science and Leadership at ASU-Jonesboro, the Military Science and Leadership (MSL) basic courses are offered at ASU-Beebe.
+In partnership with the Department of Military Science and Leadership at A-State, the Military Science and Leadership (MSL) basic courses are offered at ASU-Beebe.
 Students will register for the courses as with other ASU-Beebe courses.

 The Army Reserve Officer Training Corps (ROTC) is a series of elective college courses, taken in conjunction with a full load of academic courses, which can lead to a commission as a second lieutenant in either the U.S. Army, Army Reserve or Army National Guard.
 Participation in ROTC, instruction in leadership and management, helps students develop discipline, physical stamina, and confidence.